QUICK ANSWER

 The beach itself is very attractive to spend the day there or explore the nearby Baby Beach.

-Although many recommend Baby Beach snorkeling while in Aruba, we strongly discourage this due to the sites challenging conditions and the lack of interesting things to see (everything worth it is too far out), but Rodger Beach provides good snorkeling while being close to this beach for spending the rest of your day.
+Although many recommend Baby Beach while snorkeling in Aruba, we strongly discourage this due to the sites challenging conditions and the lack of interesting things to see (everything worth it is too far out), but Rodger Beach provides good snorkeling while being close to this beach for spending the rest of your day.

 Rodger’s Beach is more secluded than the northern beaches and snorkeling is, therefore, more pristine and enjoyable.

-We do recommend assessing the conditions before snorkeling since wind and currents can be hazardous at this site.
+We do recommend assessing the conditions before Aruba snorkeling since wind and currents can be hazardous at this site.

 DIFFICULTY